 • Which links to follow?: Choose Follow each link.

-• This block will execute on each of the 5 landing pages visited.
+• This block will execute on each of the 5 landing pages after the pop-ups have been handled.

-• Select the Extract Data block (it should be the last block, originally from the template, now connected after Follow Links).
+• Select the Extract Data block (it should be the last block, now connected after Interact with Page).

 • What information…?: Select A single item.